FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: What if I am feeling unwell?

-A: If you feel unwell, please refrain from attending to avoid spreading infections.
+A: A: If you feel unwell, please refrain from attending to avoid spreading infections.
 Full refunds are available for cancellations made 48 hours prior.

 Q: Are there other safety considerations?